appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/authentication-type/oauth2-authentication/authorization-code.md

 #### **Add Headers to Authenticated API**

 You can add headers directly to the Authenticated API when you configure it.
 Here you can add the headers that are common across the APIs.
-For example, content type.
+For example, content-type.

 #### **Add Headers to API**